Computing Technology for Math Excellence Logo

 Long-range and Short-range Curriculum Maps

-A successful mapping program will help to ensure "measurable improvement in student performance in targeted areas" and a "process for ongoing curriculum and assessment review" for schools and districts (Jacobs, 2004, p.
+Getting Results with Curriculum MappingA successful mapping program as described by Heidi Jacobs (2004) in Getting Results with Curriculum Mapping will help to ensure "measurable improvement in student performance in targeted areas" and a "process for ongoing curriculum and assessment review" for schools and districts (p.
 2).
 A long-range map serves as a horizontal and vertical alignment mechanism for operational curriculum within a district or school.
 All teachers benefit from short-range unit curriculum maps and year-long curriculum maps because the curriculum map is like a blueprint for aligning content and skills to be taught, and assessments (Jacobs, 2004).

 Stage 1, Desired Results, includes writing goals linked to state and national standards, identifying enduring understandings (the "Big Ideas") framed as full sentences, writing essential questions tied to those understandings, and identifying what students will know and be able to do (skills).
 Enduring understandings cannot be read in a book.
 They are abstract and require “uncovering.”
 The understandings need to complete the stem, "Students will understand that..."
 The essential questions need to be provocative and engaging enough to serve as a hook for students; good essential questions will lead to retention and transfer.
 Foundational knowledge and skills need to be a comprehensive list of facts and skills to underpin the unit (McTighe & Wiggins, 2004).

 What students know and will be able to do are closely tied together, but are not the same.
-Jane Pollock (2007) distinguishes between declarative (content mastery) and procedural (skill mastery) knowledge.
+Jane Pollock (2007) distinguished between declarative (content mastery) and procedural (skill mastery) knowledge.
 "In a curriculum document, the statements of declarative knowledge (facts, concepts, generalizations and principles) are identified by the words understands or knows" (p.
 35) that "serve as placeholders for active verbs, which translate into activities and experiences that help students organize declarative knowledge."
 For procedural knowledge, a statement of student learning would begin with "a verb that describes the steps that need to be practiced to attain automaticity such as add, compose, sing, draw, or graph" (p.
 36).
 The latter requires extensive repetition and practice.

 In terms of differentiated instruction, the established goal (content standard), understandings and essential questions should not be differentiated.
 Knowledge and skills may be differentiated (Tomlinson & McTighe, 2006, p.
 36).

 Stage 2, Assessment Evidence, includes development of performance tasks and providing other evidence of learning.
 "A performance ability lies at the heart of understanding" and is linked to a real work task that an adult might typically do.
-It is the "evidence of being able to transfer what we know" (Wiggins & McTighe, 2005, p.
+It is the "evidence of being able to transfer what we know" (McTighe & Wiggins, 2005, p.
 7).
-Performance tasks can be constructed by completing stem statements associated with the GRASPS model.
-Not every task needs to be formed using GRASPS, although Wiggins and McTighe (2005) propose at least one task for assessing understand in a major unit or course be developed this way (p.
-158).
-Representative stems follow, as selected from McTighe and Wiggins (2004, p.
-172):

-Performance assessments should involve meaningful, authentic, and engaging tasks.
 Rubrics, which are criterion-based scoring tools, should be included by which you and learners can assess their products or performances.
 They should have point values attached to assessment criteria, with the traits specified from greatest to least strengths.
 For example, a four-point scale (high to low) might include criteria for exceeding expectations, meeting expectations, almost meeting expectations, and not meeting expectations.
 Care should be taken that the rubric is easy to use.
-Other evidence of learning should include opportunities for student self-assessment and self-adjustment based on feedback.
+Other evidence of learning should include opportunities for student self-assessment and self-adjustment based on feedback (McTighe & Wiggins, 2004).

 In terms of differentiated instruction, performance tasks and other types of assessment evidence may be differentiated.
 Response modes might have been orally, visually, or in writing.
 However, key criteria for evaluating should not be differentiated, as they are linked to content goals (Tomlinson & McTighe, 2006, p.
 35).